Are parasites causing illness and pain in your body?

 It sounds extreme, but parasites in humans are more common than you might think.
 You don’t need to travel in the wilds of South America to pick one up.
 Parasites can be found and contracted anywhere and not just foreign countries.

-If you have tried everything – Intestinal Parasites are can be the reason why you can’t fully heal your gut and can’t find the relief you need from your chronic stubborn symptoms.
+If you have tried everything – Intestinal Parasites might be the reason why you can’t fully heal your gut and can’t find the relief you need from your chronic stubborn symptoms.

 What Are Parasites?

 Parasites are organisms that live in or on a host, they can survive throughout the body however many prefer the intestinal wall.
 They live and feed off of another organism, they are minute and come in different shapes and sizes.
-In fact, most parasites go diagnosed.
-They often show no obvious signs or symptoms of distress in the body.
+In fact, most parasites go undiagnosed.
+Whilst they may show no obvious signs or symptoms they can lead to chronic conditions.

 These 2 are more aggressive with usual obvious gut symptoms such as diarrhoea :